rsluo/ElasticFusion/README.md

 * *-sc* : Showcase mode (minimal GUI).
 * *-ann* : Take in annotations folder (include trailing '/').
 * *-oss* : Original source sequence start number.
-* *-vbb* : Include the bounding box visualizations on the global model.
+* *-vbb* : Visualize the bounding boxes on the global model.

 Essentially by default *./ElasticFusion* will try run off an attached ASUS sensor live.
 You can provide a .klg log file instead with the -l parameter.
 You can capture .klg format logs using either [Logger1](https://github.com/mp3guy/Logger1) or [Logger2](https://github.com/mp3guy/Logger2).